 But you shouldn’t, because what happens with Brexit could have some serious implications on all aspects of your life, not least if you spend a lot of time driving in Europe.

-To help you get to grips with what to expect in a post-Brexit world, we’ve pulled together a rundown of the some of the main changes to affect drivers after 29th March.
+To help you get to grips with what to expect in a post-Brexit world, we’ve pulled together a rundown of some of the main changes that could come into play when Britain exits Europe.

 An IDP is, in essence, a translated version of your existing driving licence.